MattRoger/Zombies-Need-Brains/README.md

 Create an account and choose what game you would like to play.

 ## Credits / Contact information
-@MattRoger- Project Idea, created Spelling Games and helped with styling.
+@MattRoger - Project Idea, created Spelling Games and helped with styling.

+@KailerS - Created Login and user page

 ## License